alberttheprince/breathing-2.0/README.md

 # Reflections of a Scholar

-Thank you to [Demi-Automatic](https://github.com/Demigod916), [Manason](https://github.com/Manason), [sqrl](https://github.com/Sqrl34/s), and junction (on the CFX scripting discord) for their help with bug fixes, formatting, and coding.
-Without you, this resource wouldn't be a reality.
+Thank you to [Demi-Automatic](https://github.com/Demigod916), [Manason](https://github.com/Manason), [sqrl](https://github.com/Sqrl34/s), and junction (on the CFX scripting discord), and [Disquse](https://github.com/disquse) for their help with bug fixes, formatting, and coding.
+Without you, this resource wouldn't have been able to bless the roleplay community with total realism.

-Thanks to [DurtyFree](https://forge.plebmasters.de/) and others in the Plebmasters discord for discussions on ambient audio and sound files.
+Thanks to [DurtyFree](https://forge.plebmasters.de/) and others in the Plebmasters discord for discussions and info on ambient audio and sound files.

 ---